omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

    - Develop and explore key questions based on the dataset.
 Some example questions might include:
      - Which countries have won the most medals over time?
      - How does GDP affect the number of medals?
-     - What are the trends in athlete height and weight across different sports?
+     - Does population affect the number of medals?

 3. **Insights and Reporting**:
    - Generate insights based on the data exploration.